New Jersey Highlands

-Only an hour outside of New York City, the New York/ New Jersey Highlands encompass nearly one million rugged acres of forests, lakes, and clear running streams.
+Only an hour outside of New York City, the New Jersey Highlands encompass nearly one million rugged acres of forests, lakes, and clear running streams.
 Stretching diagonally across northwestern New Jersey and forming a greenbelt of farmlands and forests along the burgeoning Pennsylvania- New York - New Jersey - Connecticut corridor, the Highlands are one of the region's most significant resources.

 The region protects pristine aquifers and underground reservoirs that provide clean drinking water to tens of millions.
 The regions forests shelter threatened and endangered plant and wildlife species, including the American bald eagle.